Mutter (software)

 Window management

-Mutter can function as a standalone window manager for GNOME-like desktops, and serves as the primary window manager for the GNOME Shell,[5] which is an integral part of GNOME 3.
+Mutter can function as a standalone window manager for GNOME-like desktops, and serves as the primary window manager for the GNOME Shell,[5] which is an integral part of GNOME since version 3.
 Mutter is extensible with plug-ins, and supports numerous visual effects.
 GNOME Shell is written as a plug-in to Mutter.

 Release history